 What pork chops to choose?

-Either boneless or bone-in chops will cook nicely but bone-in will take a few more minutes.
+Either boneless or bone-in chops will cook nicely, but bone-in will take a few more minutes.

-Preparing your pork chops.
+Preparing your pork chops—trimming and seasoning

-Trim: Pork chops can have a large rim of fat.
+Trimming: Pork chops can have a large rim of fat.
 If it is thick, trim it down to ¼ inch.
 Also, slice through the fat every inch or so to prevent cupping of the chop.

-Should you brine: Brine is used to add moisture to meat like pork or chicken.
+Brine is used to add moisture to meat like pork or chicken.
 While brining is optional and requires some time and planning.
 Brining is recommended, especially if the chops have been frozen before.

 But if you are salt sensitive, cut the salt back some or skip the brine.
 Be sure to rinse the meat under running water before cooking.
 If adding more seasoning after that, it should not contain salt.